salylgw/gammath_spot/README.rst

 6. Above step will save the scorer log in `log_scorer.txt`, analyze the stock data and computes the gScore using Gammath Works' algorithm
 7. Go to `ticker` sub-directory and open `overall_gscores.csv` in your favorite spreadsheet program or a text editor
 8. In `overall_gscores.csv`, you should see stocks from your watchlist arranged in ascending order of gScores.
 Lower values (towards -1) indicate that the tool perceives the respective stock to be trading at a premium while higher values (towards +1) indicate that the tool perceives the respective stock to be trading at a doscount.
 In this file, you'll also see sh_gscore (stock history based gscore) and sci_gscore (current info based gacore) that make up the overall gscore.
 If you are not interested in backtesting or sub-component score then you can ignore it These are the sub-components There is a lot of useful information stored in `tickers/"ticker_symbol"` dir that can be checked for details. `"ticker_symbol"_signal.txt` shows details of the analysis results and `"ticker_symbol"_charts.png` shows the plotted charts
+9. In case you want to collect stock history based historical gscores (for correlation, past performance, bactesting etc.) then you can do so by using the gScores historian tool.
+Please note that this tool is slow at the moment so limit the watchlist for this tool to few selected stocks that you have want to zoom into
+10. If you installed this software then run: `gammath_historian sample_watchlist.csv > log_historian.txt`
+11. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_gscores_historian.py sample_watchlist.csv > log_historian.txt`
+12. You can check the `tickers/"ticker_symbol"/"ticker_symbol"_micro_gscores.csv` (for stock history based micro-gScores and corresponding total gScore) and `tickers/"ticker_symbol"/`"ticker_symbol"_gscores_charts.png` that shows the plotted charts of price, overall stock history based gScore and micro-gScores

 # Investment blog